CisFinder

 The program removes overlapping and redundant motifs as follows.
 If two instances of the same motif overlap, then only one of them (with a higher match score) is retained.
 For example, palindromic motifs that match in both dirsctions are counted only once.
 In addition, if two different motifs overlap by more than 75% length, then only one is shown in the output.
 The option of removing overlapping and redundant motifs can be turned off; in this case all matches will be listed in the output.

-Fig. 4.
+Fig. 7.
 Frequency distribution of composite motifs OCT-SOX and OCT-3N-SOX in 2-Kb genomic regions centered at locations identified with ChIP-seq for transcription factor POU5F1 (data from Chen et al. 2008).
 Magenta line shows all sites matching to motifs whereas blue, green, and gray lines show 50, 25, and 12.5% sites with the highest match score.

-11. File formats and uploading files
+11. File upload and file formats

 11.1.
 Sequence files are in fasta format: the sequence name is preceded by ">" sign and the following lines contain the sequence.
 Maximum sequence length = 25Mb.
 Minimum recommended length = 5Kb; the program will process smaller files but has a low chance of finding a motif.
 Example: